 The transformation of the vestiges of industry culminates in first decade of the 21st century.
 Industries are converted in every possible use (housing, education, cultural spaces established by the public of private sector, museums and interpretation centres/visitors attractions, service sector activities, restaurants et al) Many of the projects developed are signed by starchitects.
 Moreover, more stakeholders enter the field of industrial heritage reuse, introducing new uses to the obsolete structures (residential ones by commercial developers and administration space by municipal services.)
 Significant projects of urban scale which mark a distinct departure from past destructive practices are the modification of the metropolitan plan in Barcelona’s 22@ district, the Terrassa Plan for municipal urban Planning et al.

 The same period sees the recognition of the Spanish industrial heritage as a cultural asset of global character.
 In 2007 the hanging Bridge of Bilbao enters UNESCO’s World Heritage List to be followed by the Mining park of Almadén entry, five years later.
-According to the experts interviewed in the framework of this research, the turn of the century sees also an important shift in the public’s appreciation on industrial heritage.
-E. Casanelles (interview 25/9/2017) explains:
+The turn of the century sees also an important shift in the public’s appreciation on industrial heritage.

 The recent recession has put a halt in the marching conversion activity of industrial heritage, presenting at the same time some positive effects, too.
 These include the interception of the rising gentrification of former industrial districts and the reconsideration of past intervention approaches.